-If you have established a business and want to make it a success the one thing you need behind you is a strong and passionate team of staff, this is a necessity if you want the business to grow and thrive.
-This, however, does mean that the employees you choose to hire can impact on the success of your business and this is especially true of staff members who have a poor work ethic.
+But as an employer, punctual employees that are strong and passionate are critical to productivity as well as your overall success.
 One of the most common problems business owners and managers find impacts on the effectiveness of the company is employee lateness.
-Though managers assume staff members will occasionally be late, if employees begin to regularly be late for work, then actions need to be taken to protect the company and to improve the work ethic amongst the team.
+Though managers assume staff members will occasionally be late, if employees begin to be late for work regularly , then actions need to be taken to protect the company and to improve the work ethic amongst the team.

-Why you need to deal with an employee who is always late
+Why do you need to deal with a persistently late employee?

-At the end of the day, managers pay their staff for their time and they request staff work specific hours to ensure that all the work can be completed, therefore if an employee is arriving late they are effectively stealing time from the company.
-Late employees may start to fall behind on their work and either rush things, or leave them uncompleted.
-In addition, the employee lateness may cause tension with other colleagues, as the team members who work alongside the late employee may end up having to do more work, to cover for their colleague causing some resentment and ill-feeling.
+At the end of the day, managers pay their staff for their time, and they request staff to work specific hours to ensure that all the work can be completed.
+Therefore, an employee that is continually late is effectively stealing time from the company.
+A late employee may start to fall behind on their work and either rush things, or leave them uncompleted.
+In addition, persistent employee lateness may cause tension between colleagues, as the team members who work alongside them may end up having to do more work in order to cover for their colleague causing some resentment and ill-feeling.
 Teams work most effectively when they work closely together and communicate well, so the overall effectiveness of the team may be compromised.

-There are no hard and fast rules for dealing with someone who is always late, every manager is different as is every employee and their personal situation.
-However, with this being said, there are some steps that you should take if you want to deal with a late employee and change their habits once and for all:
+There are no hard and fast rules for dealing with someone who is always late.Every manager is different, as is every employee and their personal situation.
+However, with this being said, there are some steps that you should take if you want to deal with a late employee and help them improve their punctuality at work.

-- Document the rules: a lateness policy in its own right might be considered excessive, but a section on lateness could be incorporated into existing policies and procedures covering Absence Management or Time and Attendance for example.
+A lateness policy in its own right might be considered excessive, but a section on lateness could be incorporated into existing policies and procedures covering Absence Management or Time and Attendance, for example.
 The policy should include:

-- The procedure for reporting lateness – if employees know they are going to be late, who should they report this to?
+– The procedure for reporting lateness: if an employee knows they’re going to be late, who should they report this to?

 – If applicable, provide details on how employees can make up the time they have lost from arriving late.